-The PMLA 2002 has been amended first in 2005 and thereafter in 2009 to overcome some of the difficulties that were being faced in its enforcement and to increase the coverage of the Act.
-A comprehensive evaluation of the country's legislative and administrative framework for prevention of money laundering and countering financing of terror was made by the FATF in November/December, 2009.
-To align the Act further to the international standards, amendments were proposed by the Government through the introduction of Prevention of Money Laundering (Amendment) Bill, 2011.
-The Bill was examined by the Parliament's Standing Committee on Finance and after considering their recommendations, the revised Prevention of Money Laundering (Amendment) Bill, 2012 was passed by the two houses of Parliament in November/December
+The PMLA 2002 has been amended in 2005 and thereafter in 2009 and 2013 to overcome the difficulties being faced in its enforcement and to conform to the international standards.
+A comprehensive evaluation of the country's legislative and administrative framework for prevention of money laundering and countering the financing of terrorism was made by the FATF in November/December, 2009.

-2012.
-It received the assent of the President on the 3rd January 2013.
-Upon notification the amendments came into effect from 15th February 2013.
 The salient features of some important amendments relevant to the working of FIU are discussed as under:

-A. Definition of Offence of Money Laundering
+A. Definition of Offence of Money Laundering :